anoma/nspec/docs/anomian.juvix.md

 syntax alias Spanish := String;
 ```

-!!! info "The Babel of engines"
+!!! info "Babel"

     The model defines all the languages spoken by engines.
-    Check out [[Anoma Message]] to see the full list.
+    Check out the sum type `Msg` in [[Anoma Message]] to see the full list in
+    actual model.

 <div class="grid" markdown>